chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d-turbulent-taylor-couette/3d-turbulent-taylor-couette.rst

 Description of the Case
 ------------------------

 The Taylor-Couette flow occurs in the annular space between two coaxial cylinders with different angular velocities.
 For a laminar flow, an analytical solution exists (see `Taylor-Couette Flow <https://lethe-cfd.github.io/lethe/documentation/examples/incompressible-flow/2d-taylor-couette-flow/2d-taylor-couette-flow.html>`_).
-As the Reynolds number increases, the flow undergoes a transition where Taylor's vortices emerge (symmetrical vortices in the radial-vertical plane).
+As the Reynolds number increases, the flow undergoes a transition where Taylor vortices emerge (symmetrical vortices in the radial-vertical plane).
 Eventually, as the flow becomes fully turbulent, a chaotic vortex structure appears with intense fluid agitation `[2] <https://en.wikipedia.org/wiki/Taylor%E2%80%93Couette_flow>`_ .

 This example is drawn from a case study by Wang and Jourdan `[1] <https://doi.org/10.1186/s42774-021-00071-0>`_.
 It simulates a turbulent Taylor-Couette flow with a Reynolds number of 4000.
 It incorporates initial conditions based on a modified version of the laminar solution to generate specific vortical structures, inspired by the Taylor-Green vortex.